Walton5888/Walton5888.github.io/README.md

 * Access the terminal on your computer
 * Type this in: ssh root@<your_ip_address>
-* Replace your_ip_address with your actual ip address
+* Replace your_ip_address with your actual IP address
 * Type in your password, and you should have access to your droplet

 ## Step 4: Setting up Wireguard: